yingHH/memory/.opencode/INSTALL.md

 ### Memory file not created

-Memory file is created on first `/memory add` or successful extraction.
+Memory file is created on first successful extraction or when you say "加入记忆".

 ## Getting Help